jim-easterbrook/Photini/src/doc/other/localisation.rst

 Now update (or initialise if it doesn't exist) the translation file with the current program strings::

-   python setup.py extract_messages -l nl
+   python setup.py lupdate -l nl

 Now you can open the translation file in your chosen editor, for example::